 Composition I, a required subject, requires students to create and submit pieces of their own including duet works, vocal works, chamber works, and orchestra works.
 A concert given in the university concert hall provides students with the opportunity to perform their own works.

-Selected chamber-music and orchestra works submitted by students are performed in Thursday concerts (held in the university’s older concert hall) and in the Geidai Philharmonia’s Morning Concerts series (held in Sogakudo Concert Hall).
-The Geidai Philharmonia performs a single selected graduation-project work (a wind and string work) at a concert in which new graduates are the featured soloists (held in the concert hall).
+Selected chamber-music and orchestra works submitted by students are performed in Thursday concerts (held in the university’s older concert hall) and in the Geidai Philharmonia Orchestra’s Morning Concerts series (held in Sogakudo Concert Hall).
+The Geidai Philharmonia Orchestra performs a single selected graduation-project work (a wind and string work) at a concert in which new graduates are the featured soloists (held in the concert hall).

 Composition II, another requirement, involves practical training in compositional analysis and in the traditional Western musical techniques of harmony, fugue, and orchestration.